 - Whisk in your eggs and then the buttermilk, vanilla, and vinegar.
 Finally, mix in the food coloring.

-- Switch to a rubber spatula and fold in half of your dry ingredients until almost combined.
+- Add half of the dry ingredients and mix to combine.
+Then scrape down the bowl and mix in the other half.
+If mixing by hand, switch to a rubber spatula and fold in half of your dry ingredients until almost combined.
 Fold in the rest until smooth.

-- Let it rest for about 30 minutes or until the outside of the pan is just warm to the touch.
-Turn it out onto a cooling rack and let it sit for another 30 minutes to cool completely.
+- Let it rest for about 10 minutes, then turn it out onto a cooling rack and let it sit for another 30 minutes to cool completely.

 Cream Cheese Glaze